ShadowsLure/Cellculator/ToS & Privacy Policy.md

 ## Usage Agreement

-By inviting the bot (Cellculator #3558) and using its features (commands) are you agreeing to the below mentioned Terms and Privacy Policy (Policy) of the bot.

-You acknowledge that you have the priviledge to use the bot freely on any Discord Server (Server) you share with it, that you can invite it to any Server that you have "Manage Server" rights for and that this priviledge might get revoked for you, if you're subject of breaking the terms and/or policy of this bot, or the Terms of Service, Privacy Policy and/or Community Guidelines of Discord Inc.
+By inviting Cellculator #3558 (the "Bot") and using its features (commands), you agree to the following Terms and Privacy Policy (the "Policy").
+You acknowledge that you have the privilege to use the Bot freely on any Discord Server (the "Server") you share with it, and that you can invite it to any Server that you have "Manage Server" rights for.
+However, this privilege may be revoked if you violate the terms and/or policy of the Bot, or the Terms of Service, Privacy Policy, and/or Community Guidelines of Discord Inc.

-Through Inviting the bot may it collect specific data as described in its Policy.
-The intended usage of this data is for core functionalities of the bot such as command handling.
+When you invite the Bot, it may collect certain data as described in its Policy.
+This data is intended to be used for core functionalities of the Bot, such as command handling.

 ## Intended Age
-The bot may not be used by individuals under the minimal age described in Discord's Terms of Service.
-The bot does not contain any NSFW based age requirement based commands.
+The Bot may not be used by individuals under the minimum age described in Discord's Terms of Service.
+The Bot does not contain any NSFW-based age requirement-based commands

 ## Affiliation
 The Bot is not affiliated with, supported or made by Discord Inc.